 Are you an author already or would you like to become one?
 There’s so much to learn once you start down this path.
 I had my first novel published in 2015.
-Now I have 5 books out and hope to keep writing them.
-Over the past few years I’ve discovered some terrific websites that have become long term resources for me as an author.
+Now I have five books out and hope to keep writing them.
+Over the past few years I’ve discovered some the best writing websites for writers that have become long-term resources for me as an author.

-If you are looking for inspiration or advice, these websites will supercharge your motivation.
+If you are looking for inspiration or advice, these super helpful writing websites for writers will supercharge your motivation.
 Whether you want to learn about self-publishing, marketing your books or how to find an agent these experts have got you covered.

 Some of these writing professionals have podcasts as well, in case you wanna listen and learn while out for a walk or scrubbing your bathrooms.

 Pen and Parent wants to help you with your writing too!
 If you need a little writing motivation to get your words on the page, sign up for our FREE WRITING CHALLENGE: Write 3K in 3 Days.

 If you are looking to share your writing knowledge or promote your book and need to set up your own spot in the web-iverse, you might wanna read Amber's article about moving from a free website to a self-hosted one.

 Now here's my list of awesome resources for writers.

 - The Creative Penn is author Joanna Penn’s site for writers.
 She writes fiction and nonfiction and her site is an inspirational place for authors who self-publish.
 She has an informative podcast that I try to check out each week.
 Here’s one of her recent podcasts that I enjoyed called The Bestseller Experiment (episode 349).